drmyo/pubmedxport/README.md

 ## 🚀 Overview

-**pubmed2cjb** is a lightweight, browser-based tool that allows researchers to:
+**PubMedXport** is a lightweight, browser-based tool that allows researchers to:

 - Perform custom PubMed searches
 - Retrieve data faster using **parallel requests**